BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b><a name="aks">Activity: Install Class Environment on AKS</a></b></p>

-In this lab you will deploy a SQL Server 2019 Big Data Cluster to the Azure Kubernetes Service.
+In this lab you will deploy a SQL Server 2019 big data cluster to the Azure Kubernetes Service.
 You will need a client machine and a subscription to Microsoft Azure where you can create assets.
 This will take some time, so you'll do this now as you work through the next few modules, and then return to the installation process in a later module.

 Using the following steps, you will create a Resource Group in Azure that will hold your BDC on AKS.
 When you complete your lab you can delete this Resource Group which will stop the Azure charges for this course.